k4mrul/ego-vision/README.md

 - [ ] Improve speed estimation in the HUD.
 The code is in [`ego_vision/reasoning/speed.py`](ego_vision/reasoning/speed.py) and is currently disabled.
 It needs more accurate distance readings first.
 - [ ] Speed-limit sign detection and OCR (e.g. a small YOLO traffic-sign detector + PaddleOCR for the digits)

-## Limits

-- It is not scored.
-You judge the result by watching the video.
-- Reading light color can struggle at night or in glare.
-- It only knows traffic lights and stop signs, not crosswalks or other signs.
-- It is tuned for forward-facing city driving.

 ## Built with

 - [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) for detection and tracking
 - [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2) for distance from one camera
-- [OpenCV](https://opencv.org/) for reading and drawing on the video